g4rry420/comfyhouse-frontend/README.md

 -   User login/sign up secure authentication using JWT and one click `google` authentication.
 -   Add Item to the Cart
 -   Persistand storage for cart item even if you logout.
+-   At Last, Made payment for the item using the test card information.

 ## Usage